-ICPC requests for home studies for placement requests that meet the definition of a kinship/relative placement in West Virginia are to be conducted as a foster care home study.
+ICPC home study requests for placement that meet the definition of a kinship/relative placement in West Virginia are to be conducted as a foster care home study.
 The Home Finding Specialist who is assigned to complete the study must follow the steps as described in Section 2 of this policy.